Buying Vs Renting in NYC: What’s Your Best Option?

 This article will finally answer the question we all ask at one point - should you buy or rent?

-• Buying property will help you build equity, you can potentially save on rent (especially if your mortgage payments are less), and receive tax breaks.
+- Buying a property will help you build equity; you can potentially save on rent (especially if your mortgage payments are less) and receive tax breaks.

-• The New York City real estate market is also traditionally a very strong one.
+- The New York City real estate market is also traditionally robust.

-• However, real estate is not a liquid asset.
-So, if you need access to funds right away, it's not smart to tie your money up in real estate.
+- However, real estate is not a liquid asset.
+So, if you need access to funds immediately, it's not intelligent to tie your money up in real estate.

-• It's also smarter to rent if you need the flexibility to move when you need, don't know the city well, and, in some areas, renting may be more affordable.
+- It's also wiser to rent if you need the flexibility to move when you need to, don't know the City well, and rent may be more affordable in some areas.

 Reasons to Buy an Apartment in New York

-One of the main benefits of buying instead of renting is you actually put your money towards ownership.
+One of the main benefits of buying instead of renting is you put your money toward ownership.

 Renting is like throwing your money out of an open window.

-Even though you pay thousands every month, you still won’t own any of your apartment.
+Even though you pay thousands monthly, you still won't own any apartments.

 Making monthly payments on a mortgage is different.

-Rather than throw your money out of the window, you’re able to close that window and start putting money back into your house and towards paying off that mortgage.
+Rather than throw your money out of the window, you can close that window and start putting money back into your house toward paying off that mortgage.

 You Can Build Equity Through Real Estate

-With sky-high monthly rent checks eating into our savings, New Yorkers have to look for any edge they can get to make sure they come out on top.
+With sky-high monthly rent checks eating into our savings, New Yorkers have to look for any edge to ensure they come out on top.

 If you buy your apartment, your monthly mortgage payment is going towards ownership of your home.

-No matter how small, you own your own slice of NYC, just like Joe’s Pizza owns the best slice in the City.
+No matter how small, you own your slice of NYC, just like Joe's Pizza owns the best piece in the City.

 Building equity takes time.

-At the beginning of your mortgage, the majority of your payment pays off the accruing interest on your loan.
+At the beginning of your mortgage, most of your payment pays off the accruing interest on your loan.

 But the longer you pay down your mortgage, the more your payment begins to pay down your principal, or in other words, you can start accruing equity.